1 An Introduction to Interdisciplinary Environmental Science

 The COVID-19 pandemic of 2020 (and beyond) likely needs no introduction.
 It brought about much suffering, disruption, and death, but it also led scientists to perform what was believed by many to be impossible: they developed multiple safe and effective vaccines in a matter of months, instead of the many years that is typical for such work.
 Those who were vaccinated have largely been able to resume normal activities with scant risk of contracting a serious case of the disease (i.e., after vaccination, a small number of people came down with mild illness, but life-threatening cases requiring hospitalization fell to near zero).
 Those who did not get the vaccine continued to be at substantial risk of a debilitating or lethal case of COVID.
 In fact, after vaccination began, unvaccinated individuals accounted for an increasing percentage of the life-threatening cases treated in hospitals.
 So, what motivated this second group?
 Why expose yourself to avoidable danger?
 The answer is complicated.
 Of course, some could not tolerate the vaccine for medical reasons, but many eligible people chose to skip the vaccine because they believed, despite a lack of supporting evidence, it would lead to some kind of dire consequences (including, but not limited to, loss of fertility, loss of personal freedom to unscrupulous scientists and government officials, and unforeseen health effects of a novel vaccine).
 Put another way, they felt its risks outweighed its benefits.
 Let’s interrogate their assumption about risks with data and do a quick cost-benefit analysis

 To simplify things, we will look only at the situation in the United States.
 According to governmental data, there were 33.5 million cases and 600,000 COVID-19 deaths as of June, 2021 (an average of a bit under 2% of those infected died from the disease, although factors such as age and pre-existing conditions raised that number to 10% or more in some groups)[2].
 To some, that rate seems trivial (families who lost loved ones likely view it differently).
-Serious long-term yet non-lethal effects of COVID are also possible (so-called ‘long COVID), however, including organ damage, blood clots, chronic fatigue, and ongoing respiratory distress (not to mention quirkier symptoms like loss of sense of taste and smell that can persist for months).
+Serious long-term yet non-lethal effects of COVID are also possible (so-called ‘long COVID’), however, including organ damage, blood clots, chronic fatigue, and ongoing respiratory distress (not to mention quirkier symptoms like loss of sense of taste and smell that can persist for months).
 Furthermore, by some estimates, risk of death in the months following infection rise precipitously.
 The benefit of receiving the vaccine can be summed up, then, as substantially reduced risk of death and other adverse consequences.

 What are the dangers of the vaccination?
 If we consult data provided by the U.S. Centers for Disease Control and Prevention (U.S. CDC)[3], we see that the risks of it are quite low.
 Somewhere between 0.0002% and 0.0005% of people who got one of the vaccines suffered some kind of anaphylaxis shortly after getting their shot.
 About 0.0003% of those receiving the one-shot Johnson and Johnson vaccine were affected by abnormal blood clotting (36 individuals out of 11.7 million vaccinated).
 Overall, 0.0017% of those receiving one of the vaccines died afterward (somewhat more than 4000 out of 117 million).
 This statistic about mortality is not quite what it seems, though, because rules governing medical facilities require that deaths from any cause after vaccination must be reported.
 So, car accidents, drug overdoses, gunshots, drowning, cancer, and other agents are included in that number.
 In other words, there is no reason to believe that the vaccine was responsible for all or even the bulk of the deaths.
-Famously, many people did experience short-term discomfort following their shot, a problem that is more troubling to some than others (in any case, the symptoms were not linked to real degradation in health status).
+Famously, many people did experience short-term discomfort following their shot, a problem that is more troubling to some than others (in any case, the symptoms were very rarely linked to real degradation in health status).

 To summarize (doing a little math): being very conservative and cautious, the risk of an unvaccinated person dying after contracting COVID-19 is at least 1000 times higher than the risk of dying after receiving the vaccine.
 You decide which course of action is likely to cost less.